-Financial Assets at Fair Value Through Profit or Loss (FVTPL)
+Financial Assets at Fair Value Through Profit or Loss

-Financial assets at fair value through profit or loss include financial assets held for trading, financial assets designated upon initial recognition at fair value through profit or loss, or financial assets mandatorily required to be measured at fair value.
+Financial assets at fair value through profit or loss (FVTPL) include financial assets held for trading, financial assets designated upon initial recognition at fair value through profit or loss, or financial assets mandatorily required to be measured at fair value.
 Financial assets are classified as held for trading if they are acquired for the purpose of selling or repurchasing in the near term.
-Financial assets with cash flows that are not solely payments of principal and interest are classified and measured at fair value through profit or loss, irrespective of the business model.
-Notwithstanding the criteria for debt instruments to be classified at amortised cost or at fair value through OCI, as described above, debt instruments may be designated at fair value through profit or loss on initial recognition if doing so eliminates, or significantly reduces, an accounting mismatch.
+Financial assets with cash flows that are not solely payments of principal and interest are classified and measured at FVTPL, irrespective of the business model.
+Notwithstanding the criteria for debt instruments to be classified at amortised cost or at fair value through OCI, as described above, debt instruments may be designated at FVTPL on initial recognition if doing so eliminates, or significantly reduces, an accounting mismatch.

-Financial assets at fair value through profit or loss are carried in the Statement of Financial Position at fair value with net changes in fair value recognised in the Statement of Comprehensive Income or Loss as a component of net investment income.
+Financial assets at fair value through profit or loss are carried in the Statement of Financial Position at fair value with net changes in fair value recognised in the Statement of Comprehensive Income as a component of net investment income.

 This category includes listed equity investments which the Company had not irrevocably elected to classify at fair value through OCI.
-Dividends on listed equity investments are also recognised as investment income in the Statement of Comprehensive Income or Loss when the right of payment has been established
+Dividends on listed equity investments are also recognised as investment income in the Statement of Comprehensive Income when the right of payment has been established.